TIANJIN ZIWIN TECHNOLOGY CO.,LTD.

 Main Stream vs Sub Stream in CCTV: Quick Guide to Storage Calculation

 In modern CCTV surveillance systems, main stream and sub stream are two key concepts that often confuse users.
 When designing a video surveillance project or calculating storage requirements, it is important to understand the differences between the two streams.
-This article explains their functions, highlights typical applications, and provides a practical formula to quickly estimate CCTV storage capacity.
+This article, provided by Ziwin, explains their functions, highlights typical applications, and provides a practical formula to quickly estimate CCTV storage capacity.

 What Is the Main Stream?